Rob Blake: Colorado Avalanche (2001–2006)

 After 11 seasons in Los Angeles, Blake joined Colorado late in the 2000–01 season and made an immediate impact, scoring 10 points in the final 13 games of the regular season after being traded.
 In the 2001 playoffs, he played a second-round series against his former club, the Kings, before he won his first and only Stanley Cup with the Avalanche, adding 19 points in 23 playoff games.
-In totalling 59 points in 67 games in the regular season, Blake was selected to the NHL second All-Star team.
+In totaling 59 points in 67 games in the regular season, Blake was selected to the NHL second All-Star team.

 On July 1, 2001, Blake re-signed with the Avalanche in the off-season to a five-year contract with an optional sixth year.
 As the Avalanche's top defenceman, Blake recorded his highest total with the Avalanche in recording 56 points in 75 games, third amongst NHL defenceman, in the 2001–02 season, before falling in their defence of the Stanley Cup in the Western Conference finals to the Detroit Red Wings.
 For his third successive season, Blake was selected to the NHL second All-Star team.

 In the following 2002–03 season, Blake recorded his 500th career point against the Minnesota Wild on October 29, 2002.
 In finishing fifth in Norris Trophy voting, Blake placed second amongst Avalanche defenceman with 45 points in 79 games.
 In each of his first three seasons with the Avalanche, he was selected to the NHL All-Star Game, and in the 2003–04 campaign, he was selected as a starter for the 2004 All-Star Game in Saint Paul, Minnesota.
 He finished the season with the Avalanche, placing ninth in the NHL amongst defenceman with 46 points.

 After losing a season to the 2004–05 NHL lockout, Blake returned for his final season under contract with the Avalanche in 2005–06.
 He continued his scoring presence amongst the Avalanche in recording 51 points in 81 games, the seventh time in his career he surpassed the 50-point plateau.
 On April 3, 2006, against the Chicago Blackhawks, he scored his 200th career NHL goal to become just the 17th defenceman all-time to reach the mark.

 Return to Los Angeles (2006–2008)

-After five years with Colorado, the Avalanche chose not to pick up his contract option for the 2006–07 season, making him a free agent.
+After five years with Colorado, the Avalanche did not pick up his option for the 2006–07 season, making him a free agent.
 On July 1, 2006, he re-signed with his former team, the Los Angeles Kings, for two years at $6 million per year.

-Having come off a 51-point campaign with Colorado the previous year, Blake's production dipped upon his return to Los Angeles.
-He recorded 34 points in 2006–07 for his lowest total since 1996–97.
-Nevertheless, prior to the start of the 2007–08 season, Blake was renamed team captain on September 28, 2007, after previous captain Mattias Norström's departure to the Dallas Stars.
+Coming off a 51-point campaign with Colorado the previous year, Blake's production dipped upon his return to Los Angeles.
+He recorded 34 points in 2006–07, his lowest total since 1996–97.
+Nevertheless, prior to the start of the 2007–08 season, Blake was renamed team captain on September 28, 2007, after Mattias Norström's departure to the Dallas Stars.